 Tiny apartment sales soar in world's priciest home market

+These tiny units accounted for just 0.2 per cent of total sales in 2010.

 Hong Kong's sky-high property prices have made it difficult for the younger generation to get on the housing ladder.
-The city's property affordability is the worst in the world, topping other housing hot spots like Vancouver, Sydney and Los Angeles.
+The city's property affordability is the worst in the world, topping other housing hotspots such as Vancouver, Sydney, and Los Angeles.

-Developers in recent years have turned to offering smaller homes to buyers so they can afford them.
-Even though these tiny apartments can still fetch more than HK$5 million (S$850,000), they can barely fit the basic necessities.

-Among the 8,550 nano apartments examined by Liber Research between 2010 and 2019, 85 per cent didn't have a separate bedroom, and 70 per cent were lacking a window in the toilet.
-Almost all had an open kitchen.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg